OfficeDev/O365-iOS-Microsoft-Graph-Profile/Readme.md

 Questions about Office 365 development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/Office365+API).
 Make sure that your questions are tagged with [Office365] and [MicrosoftGraph].

+## Contributing
+You will need to sign a [Contributor License Agreement](https://cla.microsoft.com/) before submitting your pull request.
+To complete the Contributor License Agreement (CLA), you will need to submit a request via the form and then electronically sign the CLA when you receive the email containing the link to the document.

 ## Additional resources

 * [Office Dev Center](http://dev.office.com/)